JDASoftwareGroup/kartothek/docs/further_useful_features.rst

 as long as they have the same tables as the existing partitions.
 A `different` table **cannot** be introduced into an existing dataset with an update.

-To illustrate this point better, lets first create a dataset with two tables:
+To illustrate this point better, let's first create a dataset with two tables:

 .. ipython:: python